Orange-OpenSource/Orange-Boosted-Bootstrap/site/content/docs/0.1/extend/approach.md

 ## Utilities

-Utility classes—formerly helpers in Boosted 3—are a powerful ally in combating CSS bloat and poor page performance.
+Utility classes—formerly helpers in OUDS Web 3—are a powerful ally in combating CSS bloat and poor page performance.
 A utility class is typically a single, immutable property-value pairing expressed as a class (e.g., `.d-block` represents `display: block;`).
 Their primary appeal is speed of use while writing HTML and limiting the amount of custom CSS you have to write.

 Specifically regarding custom CSS, utilities can help combat increasing file size by reducing your most commonly repeated property-value pairs into single classes.
 This can have a dramatic effect at scale in your projects.